The Editor Suggests :

 Taytallá!: (interj) My God!
 RS

-tayta mama, tata mama, taytamama: (n) Parents.RS
+tayta mama, tata mama, taytamama, tata-mama: (n) Parents.RS PSL

 Taytanchis Ranti: (n) Equivalent to God on Earth.
 This term refers to the powers and capacity of the seventh level initiate in the Andean system of psychospiritual development.
 According to Inca prophecy, the seventh level priests will be capable of resurrecting their own physical bodies after death.
 QNO

-Temple of the Sun: See, Coricancha.
+Temple of the Sun: See, Qoricancha.

 Temple of the Three Windows: (n) At Machu Picchu, a wall with windows which mirrors the three caves at Tambo Toco.
 MAN